yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 hear that the project was not a success.
 Indeed, it was not.
 It was a success only for you, one of its _stakeholders_.
-How about your roommate, the owner of that bag of coffee beans, who asked you yesterday not to use them because he is waiting for a date tonight?
+How about your roommate, the owner of that bag of coffee beans, who asked you yesterday not to use them because he was waiting for a date tonight?
 How much of a success was your project to _him_?

-{% quote A project is either dead or alive, that's it %}
+{% quote A project is never a success or a failure; it is either dead or alive, that's it %}

 So, a project is never a "success" or a "failure."
 A project is either _dead_ or _alive_, that's it.
 Success is a subjective category and can only